sheinsight/react-use/website/docs/features/ref-getter.md

 # Ref Getter {#ref-getter}

-A ref getter is a specialized function designed to access the current value of a React ref.
+A Ref Getter is a specialized function designed to access the current value of a React ref.

 ## TL; DR {#tl-dr}

 - It can avoid issues related to stale closures effectively and simplify the reading of ref values.
 - It is useful in scenarios where ref is read frequently, such as custom Hooks or complex component logic.
-- Utilizing a ref getter does not trigger re-renders when the ref’s value is altered.
+- Utilizing a Ref Getter does not trigger re-renders when the ref’s value is altered.
 - To achieve a re-render based on changes, consider using `useState` or `useReducer`.

 ## Motivation {#motivation}

-In React, managing efficiently the access and update of values without re-rendering components is crucial for performance optimization.This is where a **ref getter** comes into play.
+In React, managing efficiently the access and update of values without re-rendering components is crucial for performance optimization.This is where a **Ref Getter** comes into play.

-A ref getter is a specialized function designed to access the current value of a React ref, thereby circumventing the need to directly engage with `ref.current`.
+A Ref Getter is a specialized function designed to access the current value of a React ref, thereby circumventing the need to directly engage with `ref.current`.
 This utility shines in scenarios such as custom Hooks or complex component logic, where the value of a ref is needed frequently.
 It guarantees the retrieval of the ref’s most current value, effectively avoiding issues related to stale closures.

 It is important to note that utilizing a ref this way does **NOT** trigger re-renders when the ref’s value is altered.
 To achieve a re-render based on changes, employing `useState` or `useReducer` is advisable.